Projects per year

-Within participatory research involving disabled people, evidence of authentic participation with jointly undertaken analysis of data and dissemination of findings is very rarely evident in practice.
-This paper reports upon an understanding of analysis and dissemination which offers greater participation and was evident both within a systematic review of the literature and as part of ARCHES, a museum education and access research project involving over 150 disabled people.
-The systematic review undertaken as part of this project showed that involvement in data analysis was evident in just under 35% of the 54 studies in the review, and generally this was a partial involvement at best, under the control of academics.
-A few studies, including ARCHES, have moved beyond traditional research analysis to recognise the evolving nature of the “messy space” (Seale, Nind, Tilley & Chapman, 2015) and how this may inform approaches to data and dissemination.
-This paper explores the theoretical underpinnings of the While of participation, which emerged from this literature and working within ARCHES, and exemplifies how this was experienced in practice, in relation to analysis and dissemination.
-This understanding of participation sees a need for data analysis and dissemination to be an emergent part of the ongoing participatory process, where immersion and dialogue are at the root of all knowledge development and sharing.
+Authentic participation involving jointly undertaken analysis of data and dissemination of findings is rarely evident in participatory research involving disabled people.
+This paper examines analysis and dissemination which offers greater participation, providing a theoretical underpinning for this approach.
+This conceptualization arises from ARCHES, a museum education and access research project involving over 200 disabled people and a systematic review undertaken as part of this project.
+A few studies, including ARCHES, have moved beyond traditional research analysis to recognize the evolving nature of the ‘messy space’ and how this may inform approaches to data and dissemination.
+This paper frames this space as the While of participation, a concept which emerged from the systematic literature review and from working within ARCHES.
+It explores how the While of participation is experienced in practice, in relation to analysis and dissemination.
+In particular it focuses upon its emergent nature.
+Within this project and occasionally elsewhere in the literature, data analysis and dissemination are not retrospective or separated activities, but arise as part of the ongoing participatory process, where immersion and dialogue are at the root of all knowledge development and sharing.

 |Journal||International Journal of Research and Method in Education|

 - Participatory research

 - data analysis

 FingerprintDive into the research topics of 'Emergent analysis and dissemination within participatory research'.
 Together they form a unique fingerprint.